 How to invest in the stock market using eToro

-That all changed about a year ago.
-I was a final year student looking to earn a few extra quid, and came across a platform called eToro which blew open the doors and allowed me to start trading online.
+That all changed when I was a final-year student and came across a trading platform called eToro.
+It blew open the doors and allowed me to start trading stocks online.

-Well, actually it’s not all that straight-forward.
-It’s important for you to know that I have been on quite a learning curve.
-Whilst I’ve been making good money (and enjoying the whole experience), I’ve also made some rookie mistakes.
+It’s important for you to know that I have been on quite a learning curve with eToro.

 What is eToro?

-The platform and the wider phenomenon of social investing have been widely covered by mainstream media, including a recent BBC documentary called Traders: Millions by the Minute.
+eToro and the wider phenomenon of social investing have been widely reviewed by mainstream media.
+Including a BBC documentary called Traders: Millions by the Minute.

-So with the social and copying features, really very little financial knowledge is needed to get started, but you’ll certainly learn a great deal relatively quickly!
-Most of the need-to-knows you’ll pick up by reading this guide or playing with a demo account.
+With the virtual account, free training, social feeds and copying features, you’ll learn a great deal relatively quickly on eToro.
+Most of the need-to-knows you’ll pick up by reading this eToro review and playing with a virtual portfolio.